As I write this, I’m sipping a cappuccino in a cosy little café in Greenwich village.

 Well that all sounds good doesn’t it?

-You’re now sold on speaking at international
+You’re now sold on speaking at international events, and rooting around for your passport and international power adapter.

 Hang on my friend.
 Read on.